SEARCH UNIVERSITY LIBRARIES

 Theme: Optionally choose one of Qualtrics's pre-built looks.
 The first four options (Desktop, Glacier Mountains, Mountain Valleys, Cherry Blossom) are all image-based.
 The last option, Blank, is ideal for customizing.

-Layout: Choose one of three display options for multiple choice questions:
+Layout: Choose one of four display options for multiple choice questions:

-All three templates are mobile-friendly, so your surveys will look good and function well on desktop computers and mobile devices.
+All four templates are mobile-friendly, so your surveys will look good and function well on desktop computers and mobile devices.

 Style: Set the colors for the major survey elements (next/previous buttons, selected answers, and banner header), as well as fonts, font sizes, and question spacing.